czardien/beautiful-bundlifier/README.md

 # beautiful-notifications-bundler

-This repository hosts codebase and instrumentation for an application to push notifications given an event stream.
+This repository hosts codebase and instrumentation for an application to push bundles given a notification stream.

 ## Features